 A good publishing strategy follows a hub-and-spoke model.

-Create stand-alone content on a variety of sources such as Youtube, SlideShare, LinkedIn, Medium.com, and Facebook.
-Next, cross-link back to articles and content on your blog will drive website traffic.
+Create stand-alone content on a variety of sources, such as YouTube, SlideShare, LinkedIn, Medium.com, and Facebook.
+Next, cross-linking back to articles and content on your blog will drive website traffic.

-For example, publishing on LinkedIn is a great way to reach a B2B audience.
-Similarly, publishing on Facebook is a great way to reach a B2C audience.
+For example, publishing on LinkedIn is a great way to reach a B2B (business-to-business) audience.
+Similarly, publishing on Facebook is a great way to reach a B2C (business-to-customer) audience.

-Most people are going to skim your content and read the headlines (probably what you’re doing).
+Most people are going to skim your content and read the headlines (which is probably what you’re doing).

-This means you need to write amazing headlines that are useful and connect with topics your audience wants.
+This means that you need to write amazing headlines that are useful and connect with the topics your audience wants.

 Plus, great headlines will get shared by individuals, and content shared by people is always more authoritative than advertising or paid promotion.

 A lot of great free tools, such as Headline Checker, will look at the HTML headlines you are using and analyze them.
 Use these and read your content with only the headlines.
 You will change what you have written.